 The Obama administration announced yesterday it will not penalize businesses that do not provide health insurance in 2014.

-Senator Marco Rubio this morning reiterated his position that Obamacare should not simply be delayed but repealed.
+Senator Marco Rubio reiterated his desire to see Obamacare not just delayed but repealed.

 “This is a remarkable acknowledgment by the Obama Administration that ObamaCare is a disaster in progress that will hurt job creators and those looking for work,” said Rubio.
 “The solution to ObamaCare is not to delay the day when the Internal Revenue Service comes after struggling American businesses who cannot afford to provide Washington mandated health coverage.
 The solution is to repeal it entirely.”

-“I continue to oppose the new health care law and will work with my colleagues to find ways to repeal and replace it with commonsense reforms that truly address the challenges of our nation’s health care system,” said Congressman Gus Bilirakis.
+Congressman Gus Bilirakis expressed his approval of the administration’s decision, “I continue to oppose the new health care law and will work with my colleagues to find ways to repeal and replace it with commonsense reforms that truly address the challenges of our nation’s health care system.”

 Meanwhile, the Wall Street Journal notes the move “doesn’t involve the penalties that some individuals may pay starting in the 2014 tax year if they choose to go without health insurance.”